omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 #### **Dynamic web server**

 In websites that are backed by a dynamic web server, we no longer have static frontend files.
 Instead, we have some templates that will get populated with the up-to-date data coming from the server.
-In addition to these template files and a HTTP server, a dynamic server also includes our **web application**.
+In addition to these template files and a HTTP server, a dynamic server also includes a **web application**.
 All these three parts interact with each other and provide dynamic contents based on interaction with a **database**.
 NodeJS is capable of establishing a dynamic web server.

 In dynamically rendered wesites (also called **server-side rendered**), frontend files are generated dynamically on the server-side based on some templates, so the website is actually built on the server-side.
 Once front-end files are made ready according to the exact data received from the server, they will then be sent to the browser just to be rendered.

 #### **API**

 API stands for **Application Programming Interface**.
 An API is a service from which we can request some data.
-It is a piece of sotware that can be used by another piece of software to allow applications to talk to each other.
+It is a piece of software that can be used by another piece of software to allow applications to talk to each other.

 The word **application** in API can include many things such as: